kavingray/wp-ui/readme.txt

 == Changelog ==

+= 0.7.4 =
+* Compatibility and bug fixes.
+* Style fixes for IE < 8.
+* Help on editor page, Style chooser on options page should now work perfectly.
+* Please remember to save the options.

 = 0.7.3 =
 * Tons of compatibility fixes. jQuery version requirement relaxed to 1.4.2.
 * Another Tabs design, no-background tabs.
 Use background="false" with wptabs shortcode.